unicode-org/icu4x/docs/design/properties_code_point_trie.md

 The use cases, or manner of data access, inform the designs of APIs and data structures.
 For regular expression parsers (regex), we need to support a text description of a set of code points sharing a property.
 In this case, returning a [`UnicodeSet`](https://unicode-org.github.io/icu/userguide/strings/unicodeset.html) (a set of Unicode code points) provides the most efficient usable data.
 For binary properties, the property name is enough for input.
 For enumerated properties, the property name and a specific property value are required to uniquely determine a set of code points.
 In these cases, all dimensions except the code point dimension are fixed (given as inputs).

-In other cases, such as the implementation of internationalization algorithms, iteration through code points is a typical implementation strategy.
+In other cases, such as UAX 29 segmentation algorithms, iteration through code points is a typical implementation strategy.
 During such iteration, the value of a code point property -- usually, an enumerated property -- can inform the algorithm in question.
 In such cases, the code point value and enumerated property name dimensions must be fixed (provided as inputs), and the return value is the remaining dimension -- the enumerated property value.
 To support this use case, the [`CodePointTrie`](https://sites.google.com/site/icusite/design/struct/utrie) data structure is an optimal implementation.

 The `CodePointTrie` data structure also serves Unicode data lookups to serve algorithms for Unicode normalization, collation, etc.